 Placing value on your education is a personal thing.
 Early college admissions, whether it be early action or early decision, is worth it to many simply because it gives them a glimpse of their future.
 It’s an extremely valuable tool that you can use if you want to ensure your future educational path.
 Knowing where you will be attending school is the best way to start planning for your freshman year.
 Knowing in advance allows you to start preparing much sooner.

-What Are the Advantages of Early Admissions Plans?
+What Are the Advantages of Early College Admissions Plans?

 The advantage of early admissions is knowing where you will be attending school much sooner than having to wait until the end of the school year.
 It also gives you options if you have applied to more than one.
 Preparing for college takes time.
 The more time you have the easier it will be to get settled in once you arrive.
 It also allows you more time to learn about your campus and where things are.